 In practice, professional library activities in most academic and larger public libraries are organized on four levels: At the highest level are academic librarians with a university education (Höherer Dienst / Master's degree), followed by certified librarians or qualified information managers with a professional librarianship or information management diploma from a University of Applied Sciences.
-At the next level are the Technical Library Assistants for Media and Information Services (Fachangestellte für Medien- und Informationsdienste - FAMI) or Bibliotheksassistenten at the middle public service level, with semi-skilled library employees at the lowest level.

-Most librarians employed at the academic level (wissenschaftlicher Dienst) have a university degree and have usually completed a special graduate course in librarianship following the completion of their first degree, either in the form of a four-semester graduate course or a two-year training programme.
+At the next level are the Technical Library Assistants for Media and Information Services (Fachangestellte für Medien- und Informationsdienste - FAMI) or Bibliotheksassistenten at the middle public service level, with semi-skilled library employees at the lowest level sity degree and have usually completed a special graduate course in librarianship following the completion of their first degree, either in the form of a four-semester graduate course or a two-year training programme.
 The former variation is a conventional or in-service university course where the participants have normal student status, while the latter is part of the traditional preparatory training for the public service, with probationary status.
 In either case the training programme will include both practical and theoretical aspects.
 The practical part involves a period spent in a certified academic training library or on a practice-related project while the theoretical part consists of formal teaching at a university institution of higher education.
 At the end of the two-year training programme, candidates sit the state examination for the higher public service (Staatsexamen).
-In the past, those who chose the four-semester graduate course qualified as "Academic Librarian" (Wissenschaftlicher Bibliothekar) or "Magister Artium" (M.A.); since 2007/2008 most of those completing courses in librarianship and information science or similar have qualified with the degree title "Master of Library and Information Science" (MLIS/MALIS) or "Master of Arts" (M.A.), depending on whether they graduated from a university of applied sciences or the Humboldt University in Berlin.
+In the past, those who chose the four-semester graduate course qualified as "Academic Librarian" (Wissenschaftlicher Bibliothekar) or "Magister Artium" (M.A.); since 2007/2008 most of those completing courses in librarianship and information science or similar